bangkitdc/podcastify-rest-service/README.md

 2. <b>Subscription</b> </br> The admin maintains a list of users on the Podcastify App who subscribe to specific creators.
 The admin has the authority to approve or reject subscription requests from users.
 Once approved, subscribers gain access to all premium episodes produced by the subscribed creator.
 3. <b>Likes</b> </br> In addition to listening to premium episodes, users of the Podcastify App can express their appreciation for episodes by 'liking' them.
 On Podcastify Premium App, creators have visibility into the number of likes received for each premium podcast episode.
 4. <b>Comments</b> </br> Alongside the 'likes' feature, users can also leave comments on premium episodes.
 Creators can view these comments within the Podcastify Premium App.
+5. <b>Subscriber Visibility</b> </br> Creators have the ability to view the list of users who are subscribed to them on the Podcastify Premium App.

 ## DB Schema
 [Belom]